Abdul-Mutaleb/e_commerce-mini-project/README.md

     ```
 5. **Run Database Migrations:**

-   go to mysql server abd ceate new database
+   go to mysql server and ceate new database
    ```
     e_commerce_mini_project
     ```